-So here, in no particular order, are our top 9 marketing trends to track in 2018:
+So here, in no particular order, are our top 9 marketing trends you should be tracking:

 1. Video & the Authentic Marketing Voice

 In the era of over-stylized imagery, people crave authenticity in their online interactions.
 Marketers are shifting to video as a way of making genuine connections with their audience.

 It’s a way to attach a person to the marketer’s brand to mimic the face-to-face interactions offline.
 And it’s working.